mtzfactory/nango/docs/docs/add-sync.md

 ## Database Storage

+Currently, Nango supports Postgres databases as destination.
+You can request support for more database types on this [issue](https://github.com/NangoHQ/nango/issues/68).

-Nango stores both the synced data and Sync/Job configuration in a [Postgres database](https://www.postgresql.org).
+Nango stores its configuration as well as the synced data in the same destination database, but optionally in different [Postgres schemas](https://www.postgresql.org/docs/current/ddl-schemas.html).

+Configuration objects necessary for Nango's execution (e.g. Syncs and jobs) are stored in the `nango` database schema.

-For the synced data, Nango stores all the objects in their original JSON form in a table called `_nango_raw`.
+The raw synced data is stored in its original JSON format in a table called `_nango_raw` in the `nango` database schema.
 This single table contains the raw data from all Syncs combined.

-Additionally, Nango supports optional [JSON-to-SQL mapping](add-sync.md#mapping).
-If enabled, each Sync in Nango will have its own table in postgres containing the transformed data from that Sync.
-The default name for Sync-specific SQL tables is `_nango_sync_[syncId]`.
+The transformed synced data (using [JSON-to-SQL mapping](add-sync.md#mapping)) is stored in the [destination schema and table of your choice](add-sync.md#sync-options).
+Multiple Syncs can send data to the same table or different ones.

-### Use your own Postgres database & schema
+### Use your own Postgres database

 By default, Nango creates a local Postgres database with credentials:
 ```